carltheperson/advanced-js-objects/chapters/chapter-3.md

 ### configurable

-Setting the `configurable` attribute to `false` prevents your property from being deleted or having its descriptor changed.
+Setting the `configurable` attribute to `false` prevents your property from being deleted or having their descriptor changed.

 <ins>delete operator</ins>